About

 STRATEGY MEANS USABLE

 Strategy that lives in a deck will never get implemented.
-We document, operationalize, and build systems teams actually reference.
+I document, operationalize, and build systems teams actually reference.

 04